teamreboott/data-modori/README.md

 **Data-Modori** is an unified platform that guides you into the realm of LLM, offering diverse possibilities by analyzing useful information from various sources 🌐.
 We gather all the puzzle pieces of the developing process of LLM, assemble them into one, and invite you into the world of the information you desire.

-- 🛠️ Flexible Analysis: Utilize advanced analysis tools to delve into your data, gaining new insights and perspectives.
+- 🛠️ **Flexible Analysis**: Utilize advanced analysis tools to delve into your data for Korean languages, gaining new insights and perspectives.
-- 📊 Customized Results: Organize and present data according to your requirements, delivering tailored results.
+- 📊 **Customized Results**: Organize and present data according to your requirements, delivering tailored results.
-- 🖥️ User-Friendly Interface: An intuitive and easy-to-use interface allows users to harness the power of data without requiring advanced knowledge.
+- 🖥️ **User-Friendly Interface**: An intuitive and easy-to-use interface allows users to harness the power of data without requiring advanced knowledge.
-- 🤖 Easy-to-Learn: We provide an intuitive codes, including finetuning and auto-eval codes fot LLMs.
+- 🤖 **Easy-to-Learn**: We provide an intuitive codes, including finetuning and auto-eval codes fot LLMs.

 ----